Javran/Thinking-dumps/sicp/ch05/5_1_5_instruction_summary.md

 * `const` (this is not an instruction, just some kind of data)

     * `(const <data>)`
-        * I think there's no limit no what kind of data it can store: string, symbol, list or even quoted s-exp.
+        * I think there's no limit on what kind of data it can store: string, symbol, list or even quoted s-exp.